 Intensive Outpatient Program

-When you complete inpatient rehab, you will decide with the help of your counselors if you want to continue treatment in an intensive outpatient program (IOP).7 In some cases, a partial hospitalization program (PHP) may be recommended if your needs are similar to when you were in residential—such as requiring close medical supervision—but you are able to find stable sober housing.
+When you complete inpatient rehab, you and your counselors determine the type of continued treatment that’s necessary, which can include an intensive outpatient program (IOP).7 In some cases, a partial hospitalization program (PHP) may be recommended if your needs are similar to when you were in residential treatment—such as requiring close medical supervision—but you have stable sober housing.
 PHP is significantly more intensive than IOP.

+Transitioning out of a residential or inpatient program often requires an intensive outpatient program or PHP, since it is the first time you are sober in a less structured environment.
 While in inpatient rehab, you didn’t encounter the people, places, and things that are most likely to trigger a relapse.
-In a different environment, the restrictions and rules of residential do not exist.
-You may encounter some of the triggers you have not been exposed to since you started treatment.
+In an outpatient environment, the restrictions and rules of residential care are not present to provide structure and routine.
+You may encounter some of the triggers you have not been exposed to since you began treatment.

 IOP rehab programs offer several hours of daily support throughout the week and help you create a recovery support plan for the weekend.
-Participating in IOP gives you at least 10 hours a week of continued group and individual therapy, as well as recovery education and family therapy.
+An IOP often provides 10 hours a week of group and individual therapy, as well as recovery education and family therapy.
 7 If your doctor has continued your medication, it can be managed through the IOP or transferred to a psychiatrist or your primary care doctor as appropriate.

 Eventually, the amount of time you spend in a rehab program will decrease.
 Because you have spent months learning how to maintain sobriety, you will be more equipped for a successful recovery.
 Research has shown a correlation between the completion of your rehab treatment plan and positive recovery outcomes.5